310mc/https-310mc.github.io-tl/source/_posts/sub_story/melancholic_club_activities.md

 ## Translation Notes

-[^1]: It's likely that Midori makes the expression from his bloomed card here.
+[^1]: It’s likely that Midori makes the expression from his bloomed card here.
 The card can be seen at the top of this page; the right one being the bloomed.
 The live quote of the bloomed is: "That moment felt fun for me…♪"